 Part C Eligibility

-If you are eligible for Medicare Parts A and B, you are eligible for Medicare Part C (unless you have end-stage renal disease).
-You must also live in the plan’s service area.
+If you are eligible for Medicare Parts A and B, you are eligible for Medicare Part C. You must also live in the plan’s service area.
 If you have other coverage through your employer or union, check with your benefit administrator to make sure you won’t lose it by enrolling in a Medicare Part C plan.

 The Advantages of Medicare Part C